zou-song/leetcode/README.md

 # leetcode
 My own leetcode problem solutions.
 To build:
-  1. Configuration:
-    ./configure [src_path]...
-    For example, "./configure lc1" will configure "./src/lc1/" project, and "./configure" (no arguments) will configure all the projects under "src" folder;
-  2. Build:
-    ./build [src_path]...
+	./build [project_path]...
-    For example, "./build lc1" will build "./src/lc1" project, and "./build" (no arguments) will build all the projects under "src" folder;
+	If one or multiple arguments(the project folder name under "src" folder) are provided, the projects related to the arguments will be built.
+If no argument provided, all the projects under the "src" directory will be built, for example, "./build lc12" will only build "./src/lc12" project, "./build lc12 lc13" will build both "./src/lc12" and "./src/lc13" projects, "./build" command with no auguments will build all the projects under the "src" directory.
-  3. Run the program you interested in, for example, you want to run NO.12 leetcode program, you need:
-    cd ./src/lc12
-    ./lc
-  Note: all the executable binaries are named "lc".
+Note: all the executable binaries are named "lc", the program input format is the same as the input format in leetcode website.

 | No.  | Title  | Difficulty  |
 |:----:|:------:|:-----------:|